mathrunet/flutter_masamune/packages/katana_localization_builder/README.md

 Copy and paste the URL of the Google spreadsheet prepared above (e.g., https://docs.google.com/spreadsheets/d/1bw7IXEr7BGkZ4U6on0OuF7HQkTMgDSm6u5ThpBkDPeo/edit#gid=551986808) and paste it in.

+You can paste multiple URLs as an array.
+In this case, data from all spreadsheets will be applied.
+(Data loaded afterwards has priority)

+Basic translations can be specified as the base spreadsheet, and additional translation data can be specified on top of that for different applications.

 Normally, the downloaded spreadsheet content is cached, but it can be updated with new content by incrementing the `version`.

 In addition, define the top-level fields for use with that class. **The shorter the field name, the easier it will be to use later.**